lonewuf/FacebookStrategy-in-nodejs/README.md

 - Follow these instructions to start the app.
 Use terminal or powershell or command prompt to start the following commands.

-> Open terminal to and run command to start the server.
+> Open terminal to and run command to run the database.

 ```shell
 $ mongod